-What is the best portable DAC?
+What is the best headphone DAC?

 The Bluetooth stage employs the 'CD-quality' aptX and AAC codecs alongside more hi-fi-tastic wireless tech and a 'Cyberdrive' analogue headphone amp to get the most out of the connection.
 Those wanting better than CD quality sound will love the support for hi-res audio and MQA.